SilvanQuax/PercDec/README.md

 ## Introducion
 This repository contains the code and data to reproduce the findings from our paper.

+All wrappers can be found in the 'examples' folder:
 test_dynamic_task4.py is the wrapper to train a reinforcement learning agent.
 test_dynamic_task_sup is the wrapper to train a supervised agent.
 Load_task4_final generates all reinfrocement learning figures from the paper.